Gopesh223/ivdc_autonomy/README.md

 # ivdc_autonomy
- This program is about processing an image to display only the road and remove other unnecessary objects Welcome to my program.
+Welcome to my program.
 This program is about processing the image of a tarred road to remove out the unnecessary things in the background to reduce the information fed to the device for lane detection.
 While using grabCut function on the entire image, I noticed some distinct changes.
 The road had become extra dark,its pixel color values had become 0.
 This meant that if I could